Our interactions with each other should reflect our fundamental values and be based on caring, mutual trust and respect.

 In addition, we do not extend personal favors to third parties on prices, promotional allowances, marketing assistance or the like.
 Dealings with third parties are discussed further in the section of this Code addressing Our Relationship with Government and the Law.

-The Colgate Third Party Code of Conduct was developed to convey our expectations regarding the ethical conduct we expect from our suppliers, distributors, agents, customers, research partners, and all other third parties with whom we work.
+The Colgate Third Party Code of Conduct was developed to convey our expectations regarding the ethical conduct we expect from third parties with whom we work.

 Colgate suppliers and vendors should always be advised of the requirement to adhere to the Third Party Code of Conduct when working with us or face the possibility of losing our business for failure to do so.
 In addition, we should respect and adhere to customer’s or supplier’s policies to the extent that they don’t contradict our own.
 The Colgate Third Party Code of Conduct is available in several languages on the Company’s website.

-It is unacceptable to offer, give or receive gifts, payments or other benefits to influence or appear to influence any business decision.
+It is unacceptable to offer, give or receive gifts, payments, benefits or offers of employment (either directly to/from to you or indirectly through a family member or acquaintance) to influence or appear to influence any business decision.
 If you intend to give, have given, have been offered or received a gift, payment or other benefit, it cannot be more than nominal in value (approximately $50 USD).
 Gifts must never be in cash, cash equivalents, or securities.
 Also, keep in mind that you may only give or accept a gift of nominal value to or from a single source one time per calendar year.

 If you believe such a gift, payment or other benefit was offered or provided in an attempt to influence a business decision, you must contact the Global Legal Organization or Global Ethics and Compliance.

-If it would be embarrassing to the Company for you not to accept a gift that exceeds nominal value, your intention to accept the gift should be reviewed with the Global Legal Organization.
+If it would be embarrassing to the Company for you not to accept a gift that exceeds nominal value, your intention to accept the gift should be reviewed Colgate Code of Conduct 2022 26 with the Global Legal Organization.
 In addition, do not arrange for or accept a gift, payment or other benefit that is more than nominal in value on behalf of a close family member from anyone with whom the Company has an existing business relationship or would like to establish a business relationship in the future.

 You should be aware that there are special rules governing appropriate conduct in dealing with federal, state, local or foreign government officials and governments that differ from rules for dealings with nongovernmental entities.
-No gifts or other items, regardless of their value, may be provided to any government official or employee in any country without advance written approval from the Global Legal Organization.
+No gifts or other items, regardless of their value, may be provided to or received from any government official or government employee in any country without advance written approval from the Global Legal Organization.

-Colgate people can obtain additional information regarding gifts to government officials or governments, by referring to the Global Government Expenditures Policy and the related Approval Form.
+Colgate people can obtain additional information regarding gifts to government officials or governments, by referring to the Global Government Expenditures Policy and the related Approval form and process.

 We Respect The Trade Secrets And Confidential Information Of Others